vanesascode/git-cheatsheet/README.md

 ### 🔷`git add style.css`  --  `git add "*.txt"`

-To have Git to track a file (e.g. style.css) or a type of file (e.g. all .txt files).
+To have git to track a file (e.g. style.css) or a type of file (e.g. all .txt files).
 This process is called Staging, or moving files to the Staging index tree, meaning our changes are ready to be committed

+### 🔷`git reset style.css`

+It does the opposite to add.
+In this case it will remove the style.css file from staging.

 ### 🔷`git add .`

 It is used to STAGE all changes in the current directory and its subdirectories for the next commit.
 It adds all modified files and new files to the staging area, preparing them to be included in the next commit.
 The `.` represents the current directory.
 If you only want to stage specific files or directories, you can specify their paths instead of using `.`

+### 🔷`git reset .`

+Takes all files from staging area back into the working area.

-### 🔷`git commit -m`
+### 🔷`git commit -m ""`

 The git commit command is used to save the changes made to the files in the repository.
 It creates a new commit with a unique identifier that represents the changes made.
 When you run git commit, you need to provide a commit message that describes the changes made in the commit.
 This message helps others understand the purpose of the commit.
 The commit message can be added using the -m flag followed by the message in quotes, like this: git commit -m "Commit message here".
 After running git commit, the changes are permanently saved in the repository's history.

-### 🔷`git commit -a -m`
+### 🔷`git commit -a -m ""`

-The -a option tells Git to automatically stage all modified and deleted files before committing.
+The -a option tells git to automatically stage all modified and deleted files before committing.
 This means that you don't need to explicitly use the `git add` command to stage changes before committing.

+### 🔷`git commit -m "" --amend`

+Imagine you want to add something to the latest commit, instead of creating a new one.
+E.g `git commit -m "version 1" --amend`

 ### 🔷`git log`

-It shows a log of all commits starting from HEAD back to the initial commit.
+It shows a log of all commits starting from HEAD back to the initial commit (so it dosn't show more moder ones).

+### 🔷`git log --all`

+In case you are in commit 2 (for example) and you want to see the commits after that (commit 3, 4, etc) this is the command.
+(You will see the word HEAD next to the commit you are in at that moment).

+### 🔷`git log --all --graph`

+It shows you the branching effect in your commit history (you'll see for example, if you went to a previous version and commited it too, in what level it is...)

 ### 🔷`git diff`